dustinpfister/blog_posts/_posts/lodash_pull.md

 layout: post
 categories: lodash
 id: 620
-updated: 2020-03-03 13:12:30
+updated: 2020-03-03 13:14:48
-version: 1.6
+version: 1.7
 ---

 The [lodash pull](https://lodash.com/docs/4.17.15#pull) method can be used to remove one or more values from an array using the same value zero methods as a way to make comparisons.
-This method is a kind of convenience method in place of using lodash remove with the lodash eq methods.
+This method is a kind of convenience method in place of using [lodash remove](/2017/09/19/lodash_remove/) with the [lodash eq](/2019/12/04/lodash_eq/) methods.
 It is not to hard to do the same thing that the lodash pull method does with vanilla javaScript, but not as easily as you might think.
 In any case I will be going over the lodash pull methods alone with lodash remove lodash eq and vanilla javaScript methods that do the same thing.

 <!-- more -->